 The Fort Bend Economic Development Council is a public-private partnership established in 1986 to promote vitality and to ensure quality development in Fort Bend County.
-Working cooperatively with city and state officials, the FBEDC works closely and cooperatively with our regional economic development partners to advance an agenda which supports growth and opportunity for businesses on a local, state, national, and international level.
+Working cooperatively with city and state officials and business and community leaders, the FBEDC works closely and cooperatively with our regional economic development partners to advance an agenda which supports growth and opportunity for businesses on a local, state, national, and international level.

 Areas of Focus